pwilmart/Mammalian_sperm_PXD003164/README.md

 ## Species Jack-in-the-box

 The idea is that if we have a baseline ID number from a related species that is maybe some similar distance from all of the organisms, then, if we stumble upon a really good FASTA collection, the PSM number will jump out at us like a [Jack-in-the-box](https://en.wikipedia.org/wiki/Jack-in-the-box).
-Where you can find good FASTA sequence collections is a function of time since that species had its genome sequenced.
+Where you look to find good FASTA sequence collections depends on the time since that species had its genome sequenced.
 Initially, you have to look at the big [Publisher's Clearing House](https://en.wikipedia.org/wiki/Publishers_Clearing_House) sequence repositories like NCBI.
 Genomes eventually get processed with pipelines like RefSeq and then migrate to other sources of sequences like Ensembl.
-Given that Ensembl has a focus on higher eukaryotic species, most of the organisms in this study would be expected to have Ensembl collections.
+Given that Ensembl has a focus on higher eukaryotic species, most of the organisms in this study would be expected to have Ensembl sequence collections.
 UniProt is a little different in that it has many life stages of protein sequence collection under one roof.
 There are computer processed TrEMBL sequences, manually processed sequences (Sprot or Swiss-Prot), combinations of both (proteomes, reference proteomes, and canonical proteomes - all with or without manually curated isoforms).
 The canonical collections use ortholog relationships to define about 21 thousand proteins (one for each gene) for each species.
 My preference is the UniProt canonical FASTA sequence collections.

 ---